Rev. Patrick Wattigny, accused of child molestation, arrested in Georgia

 In February, the mother of a student at Pope John Paul II High alerted the archdiocese that her son had received some 90 printed pages of inappropriate text messages from Wattigny.

 Aymond has said he ordered Wattigny to discontinue the texts, which violated church policies requiring that communications with young people remain professional.
 But Wattigny later resumed texting the boy.
-The church asked Wattigny to resign as school chaplain this summer.
+He then resigned as school chaplain this summer at the archdiocese's request.

 The archdiocese also ordered Wattigny to undergo psychological evaluation and attend a 30-day retreat.
-Aymond has said it was during that process when Wattigny disclosed the alleged 2013 abuse of a separate minor, leading to the investigation that resulted in his arrest.
+Aymond has said it was during that process when Wattigny disclosed the alleged abuse of a separate boy which began in 2013, leading to the investigation which resulted in his arrest Thursday night.

+Attorney Bill Arata, who represents the family of the boy who received the inappropriate texts from Wattigny earlier this year, thanked the Sheriff's Office "for doing what needed to be done."

+“What my clients brought forward, what I produced to the archdiocese on multiple occasions was evidence of grooming … that continued even after they told us Pat Wattigny was instructed not to do it again,” Arata said.
+"These text messages fit his M.O."

+An archdiocesan spokesperson said church officials turned over the texts to sheriff's deputies as part of the investigation.

+It was not immediately clear whether Wattigny had retained a defense attorney.
+WWL-TV requested an interview with Wattigny through the Troup County Sheriff’s Office but jail officials declined.

-Wattigny is now on a list of more than 70 priests and deacons whom the archdiocese acknowledges as strongly suspected child molesters.
-His allegedly confessing to child molestation nullifies the archdiocese's long-held claim that no clergymen in the New Orleans area had been sexually abusive to minors after U.S. bishops implemented a raft of safeguards in 2002.
+Wattigny is now on a list of more than 70 priests and deacons that the archdiocese acknowledges are strongly suspected to be child molesters.
+His alleged confession counters the archdiocese's long-held contention that no clergymen in the New Orleans area had been sexually abusive to minors after U.S. bishops implemented a raft of safeguards for underage parishioners and students in 2002.

-Besides Brignac and Wattigny, the only other New Orleans-area clergyman to be accused of child sex charges was former priest Dino Cinel, who was murdered in Colombia in 2018.
-Cinel was acquitted of child pornography-related charges in the 1990s before voluntarily leaving the priesthood and returning to the laity in 2010.
+Besides Brignac and Wattigny, the only other New Orleans-area clergyman to be pursued by law enforcement for child sex charges was former priest Dino Cinel, who was murdered in Colombia in 2018.
+Cinel was acquitted of child pornography-related charges in the 1990s before voluntarily undergoing laicization in 2010.

 More Stories: